Parla: Location

-The municipality of Parla covers an area of 24.43 km².
+The municipality of Parla covers an area of 24.43 km2.
 It borders six municipalities of the community of Madrid: Fuenlabrada to the North; Torrejón de Velasco and Torrejón de la Calzada to the South; Pinto to the East; and Griñón and Humanes de Madrid to the West.

 Its elevation is 648.5 meters above sea level.

 Demographics

-Evolution

 At the beginning of the 20th century, Parla had a population of 1,237.
 The municipality then underwent a population explosion, until reaching its current population of 150,000 (INE 2008).

 The majority of population growth occurred during the late 1960s due to the major urban migration that was occurring in Spain at the time.
 Between 1960 and 1970, the population grew 470%, from 1,809 inhabitants to 10,317.
 This migration continued at an elevated rate during the 1970s, as people from Castilla-La Mancha, Andalusia and Extremadura settled in the area in order to commute to Madrid.

 Starting in 1996, Parla once more began to experience a noticeable population growth, this time due to immigration from Algeria, Morocco, Romania, Poland, and sub-saharan Africa.
 This trend continues today.